locutusjs/locutus/CONTRIBUTING.md

 Here are a few pointers that could save us from disappointment, we'll try to keep it brief!

 1. By submitting a Pull Request you are giving Locutus permission to distribute your code under the MIT License.
 1. Please adhere to our [updated coding standards](/blog/2016/04/standard-coding-style/).
-Use `npm run lint` to check.
+Use `yarn lint` to check.
    Code should:

 - Follow the [JavaScript Standard Style](https://standardjs.com/), and in addition: